Monstrous moonshine: McKay's observation and the Conway–Norton conjecture

-The LHS are the coefficients of $j(\tau)$, while in the RHS the integers $r_n$ are the dimensions of irreducible representations of the monster group M. (Since there can be several linear relations between the $r_n$ such as $r_1 - r_3 + r_4 + r_5 - r_6 = 0$, the representation may be in more than one way.)
+The left-hand side of the equations is the coefficients of $j(\tau)$, while in the right-hand side the integers $r_n$ are the dimensions of irreducible representations of the monster group M. (Since there can be several linear relations between the $r_n$, such as $r_1 - r_3 + r_4 + r_5 - r_6 = 0$, the representation may be in more than one way.)

 McKay viewed this as evidence that there is a naturally occurring infinite-dimensional graded representation of M, whose graded dimension is given by the coefficients of J, and whose lower-weight pieces decompose into irreducible representations as above.
 After he informed John G. Thompson of this observation, Thompson suggested that because the graded dimension is just the graded trace of the identity element, the graded traces of nontrivial elements g of M on such a representation may be interesting as well.

+When told by McKay that the coefficient of ${q}$ (namely 196884) was precisely one more than the degree of the smallest faithful complex representation of the monster group (namely 196883), Conway reportedly replied that this was "moonshine" (in the sense of being a crazy or foolish idea).
+(Note: World Wide Words: Moonshine) The term "monstrous moonshine" thus refers both to the monster group M and to the perceived lunacy of the intricate relationship between M and the theory of modular functions.

 Conway and Norton computed the lower-order terms of such graded traces, now known as McKay–Thompson series T_{g}, and found that all of them appeared to be the expansions of Hauptmoduln.
-In other words, if G_{g} is the subgroup of SL_{2}(R) which fixes T_{g}, then the quotient of the upper half of the complex plane by G_{g} is a sphere with a finite number of points removed, and furthermore, T_{g} generates the field of meromorphic functions on this sphere.
+In other words, if G_{g} is the subgroup of SL_{2}(R) which fixes T_{g}, then the quotient of the upper half of the complex plane by G_{g} is a sphere with a finite number of points removed, and T_{g} generates the field of meromorphic functions on this sphere.

-Based on their computations, Conway and Norton produced a list of Hauptmoduln, and conjectured the existence of an infinite dimensional graded representation of M, whose graded traces T_{g} are the expansions of precisely the functions on their list.
+Based on their computations, Conway and Norton produced a list of Hauptmoduln, and conjectured the existence of an infinite-dimensional graded representation of M, whose graded traces T_{g} are the expansions of precisely the functions on their list.